lucentss/KeyAuth-Imgui-key-Login/README.md

 This is a imgui login that runs with keyauth with only uses the key and has tabs for you to paste your stuff in c++

+# Fortnite-cheat-source-internal-self-leak
+Here is my fortnite internal cheat source.
+I will *maybe* update this every update.

+# Features
+* DLL injection block by ShadowMonster#2247
+* Only key login
+* Keeps up to date with keyauth

+# Credits

+Me, some guys I dont remember who from where I pasted some functions, and https://github.com/homeless1337 (he helped me with some things etc).

 KeyAuth CPP IMGUI Example

 Video on how to add KeyAuth to your own application https://youtu.be/GB4XW_TsHqA